tigidar/tagless/README.md

   > scriptTag( tpe := "module", src := "/src/main.ts") // `>` Add a sibling script tag
 ```

+The combination of adding fragments, and building dom by descending into its children is not totally fleshed out.
+It is subject to change when we find a better ways to separate or clarify the two concepts.

 ## Licensing

 This project is dual-licensed under the Apache License 2.0 and the MIT License.